 - Who are deeply reflective, able to ask themselves honest and searching questions.

 This adaptive programme is for leaders from across the cultural sector, who are ready to make a step change in their leadership careers and the cultural sector.
-Whether working independently or as part of an institution, you should demonstrate an aptitude and appetite for effecting change.
-We’re committed to increasing the diversity of leaders in arts and culture and particularly welcome applications from leaders from the global majority, and D/deaf, disabled and neurodivergent leaders who are currently under-represented in the sector.
+Whether working independently or as part of an institution, you should demonstrate an aptitude and appetite for effecting significant change.
+We’re committed to increasing the diversity of leaders in arts and culture and particularly welcome applications from leaders from the Global Majority, and D/deaf, disabled and neurodivergent who are currently under-represented in the sector.

 Testimonial